ChadBailey/sddp.io/docs/README.md

 [Quick Start](quickstart.md)

-The Steam Deck Documentation Project (SDDP) is a collaborative effort to create the best possible documentation to the Steam Deck.
+The Steam Deck Documentation Project (sddp.io) is a collaborative effort to create the best possible documentation to the Steam Deck.
 The goal is to inspire a new generation of loyal fans, tweakers, and modders of the Steam Deck and Linux at large.

-More specifically, SDDP aims to be:
+More specifically, sddp.io aims to be:

 - Collaborative
 - A "one stop shop" for all vital Steam Deck technical information